 Pros:

 • Bleeding edge packages: Need the latest kubectl, terraform, or Go?
-It’s in the repos or AUR, usually within days of release.
+It’s in the repos or the AUR, usually within days of release.

 • Lightweight: No abstraction layers.
 What you install is what runs.